SIF129 3Cavaliers Research Seed Fund

 Current Status: Completed.

 This award was formally reviewed at the project mid-point, and the PAC was pleased with significant project progress.
-A final review will take place in the fall of 2020.
+A final review will take place in July 2021.
 Seventy-seven research trios were established through this award and a rich research investigator database was established through which faculty may find other researchers who share common interests and with whom they might collaborate on future projects.
 The project team hosted a research symposium and produced a professional video showcasing the research that resulted from this SIF award.
 The project team is in the process of assembling the data gleaned from these numerous seed investments and will share it in the final progress report.